 Berries, plants and fruits contain large amounts of various antioxidants.
 This reinforces the understanding that nature has designed nutrients to work together.
 Studies also support this hypothesis by demonstrating that antioxidants work stronger together.
 In science, the co-operation between antioxidants is known as the synergy of antioxidants.

 Source: Thorsteinn Loftssonm.
 2014.
 Drug Stability for Pharmaceutical Scientists.
 Elsevier Inc.

 In order for valuable natural raw materials to retain their vitality, we process them properly.
-We invest in quality and functionality to ensure our clients get everything they need and get their value for money.
-We have recognized the importance of vital nutrients and of manufacturing methods honouring them for as long as we have existed: Ever since 1997.
+We invest in quality and functionality to ensure our clients get everything they need and get value for their money.
+We have recognized the importance of vital nutrients and manufacturing methods, honouring them for as long as we have existed: Ever since 1997.

 We use ingredients straight from nature, such as berries and fruit.

 Our products only contain the most nutritious parts of the ingredients